drphil20/dnssync/README.md

 		gruen (online, and up-to-date)
 	* Each for DNS Server of Chris und Phil
 	* AJAX in website refreshes the current state of the DNS-servers once per second
+5. User can select which DNS server to syncronize

 ## Interface: